UK lawmakers likely to back a scathing report that slammed Boris Johnson over 'partygate'

 Johnson responded with fury to the report, branding its conclusions “deranged” and accusing its members of “a protracted political assassination.”

 But only a handful of his staunchest political allies have said they will vote against the committee’s conclusions, and many Conservatives are likely to skip the debate altogether.
-Prime Minister Rishi Sunak, wary of riling Johnson’s remaining supporters, has not said whether he will attend.
+Prime Minister Rishi Sunak, wary of riling Johnson’s remaining supporters, hasn't said whether he will attend.

+“He’s got a number of commitments," including a meeting with Sweden's prime minister, said Max Blain, Sunak's spokesman.
+"It will depend on how the timings in Parliament play out.”

-Opposition Labour Party leader Keir Starmer said Sunak should “show leadership” and vote because “we need to know where Rishi Sunak stands on this.”
+Keir Starmer, the leader of the main opposition Labour Party, said that Sunak should “show leadership” and vote, because “we need to know where Rishi Sunak stands on this.”

-Johnson, on his 59th birthday, won’t be there.
-He stepped down as prime minister in September 2022 but remained a lawmaker until June 9, when he quit after receiving notice of the privileges committee’s findings.
+Johnson, who turned 59 on Monday, won’t be there.
+He stepped down as prime minister in September 2022, but remained a lawmaker until June 9, when he quit after receiving notice of the privileges committee’s findings.

 Monday’s debate is the latest aftershock from the “partygate” scandal over gatherings in the prime minister’s Downing Street headquarters and other government buildings in 2020 and 2021.